 Who we are, and who are we?

-In addition to the five larger groups mentioned, there are many smaller genetic groups that include haplotypes R-Z255, R-L513, R-M222, R-U106, I-M223 and J-M172.
-The L513 group is particularly interesting becuase it is strongly associated with the surname Maguire and, therefore, may represent descendants of Gilla Phádraig of Fermanagh of the Maguires.
+As well as the five larger groups mentioned, there are many smaller genetic groups that include haplotypes R-Z255, R-L513, R-M222, R-U106, I-M223 and J-M172.
+The L513 group is particularly interesting because it is strongly associated with the surname Maguire and, therefore, may represent descendants of Gilla Phádraig of Fermanagh of the Maguires.

 And then there are many individuals with no close Y-DNA matches to any other Fitzpatricks; they include men identified by haplotypes R-Z253, R-CTS1751, D, E, I and Q-M242.

 Many of us have a strong understanding of who we are as Fitzpatricks.
 But for many the question is, "Who are we?"
 Whatever being a Fitzpatrick means to you, know the Fitzpatrick Clan Society warmly embraces all who have connections to the Fitzpatrick surname.

 The Clans we know

 Very much has been written about the Fitzpatricks of Ossory and much of that recorded relates to the line of Brian Óg Mac Giolla Phádraig (c.
 1485-1575) who was the last claimant to the kingdom of Ossory (Osraige).
 Under surrender and regrant he was created the Baron of Upper Ossory in 1541 by Henry VIII; in doing he took the surname Fitzpatrick.
 Fitzpatrick has remained a common surname in Counties that share the territory of ancient Ossory, viz., Kilkenny, Laois, Offaly, Tipperary and Waterford.